 If you’re up for a challenge, try Ben Lomond Track.
 I’ve done it before in early winter and it was manageable, although pretty icy.
 I recommend wearing crampons if you want to hike Ben Lomond in the winter.

-There are many more easy hikes in Queenstown that can be done in the winter including Glenorchy Walkway, Sunshine Bay Track, and Mt Crichton Loop Track.
-I have guides on them all so check them out if you want to go hiking this winter in Queenstown!
+Many more easy hikes in Queenstown can be done in the winter, including Glenorchy Walkway, Sunshine Bay Track, and Mt Crichton Loop Track.
+I have guides on them also check them out if you want to go hiking this winter in Queenstown!

 9. Visit the Onsen Hot Pools

-If you haven’t heard of the Onsen Hot Pools before then you’re going to want to act fast.
+If you haven’t heard of the Onsen Hot Pools before, then you’re going to want to act fast.
 This beautiful spa is home to New Zealand’s most famous private hot pools.
 A quick search on Instagram will return thousands of beautiful photos of people enjoying a private hot pool with magnificent views.
-Onsen is so famous that the pools book out months in advance, especially in winter.
+Onsen is so famous that the pools are booked out months in advance, especially in winter.

-For two adults, you can expect to pay $126 NZD for a one hour soak in either a semi indoor or outdoor pool.
+For two adults, you can expect to pay $126 NZD for a one-hour soak in either a semi-indoor or outdoor pool.
 The tubs can fit up to four people though so even larger groups can enjoy the pools.
+Soaking in a a hot pool on a cold winter day is one of my favorite things to do in the winter in Queenstown, and luckily, New Zealand has some great hot pools so it’s easy to find this activity!

 10. Go on a wine tour

-Wine tours aren’t just for the summer season.
-In fact, wine tours are just as good in winter because let’s face it, wine is good any time of the year!
-So, why not head out to New Zealand’s best wine region the Gibbston Valley.
+Wine tours aren’t just for the summer season, they are just as good in winter because, let’s face it, wine is good any time of the year!
+So, why not head out to New Zealand’s best wine region, the Gibbston Valley?

 Unlike other wine regions in New Zealand, the Gibbston Valley is home to extremely small boutique wineries.
 The experience of tasting the wine is very personal and some wineries make such small batches that taking home a bottle or three is a must.

 The most prominent wine in the Gibbston Valley is Pinot Noir and many of the wineries have won huge awards even beating the French!
-Some of my favorite wineries around Queenstown include Gibbston Valley Winery, Kinross (a cellar door for some of the smallest wineries in the region), Mt Rosa, and Waitiri Creek Wines.
+Some of my favorite wineries around Queenstown include Gibbston Valley Winery, Kinross (a cellar door for some of the smallest wineries in the region), and Mt Rosa.

 11. Go on a scenic road trip